 The contractual arrangement between the patient and the primary care provider is a very simple payment agreement.
 An example of such an agreement is linked to this paper via the book we have published.
 It was drawn by an attorney for use by members of our cooperative after research into similar agreements that have been used by physicians over the last ten years.
 Since patients are paying an amount that is the equivalent of what they normally spend on an annual basis for primary health care there is no sharing of risk among patients.
 Further, they are no services guaranteed to patients beyond what can be delivered by the primary care provider in his or her facility, so there is no sharing of cost for services from other health care providers.
 It is not insurance but only part of the personal budget of the individual patient and the monthly collections of fees for service by the primary care provider.

 The limitation of this system is that patients must sometimes use other medical care providers and facilities to solve their health problems.
 They could make similar payment arrangements with other specialist health care providers, but it is more likely and practical for them to purchase insurance for those occasions.
 It could be through three different sources, public (such as Medicare and Medicaid), private (HMOs and indemnity insurers) or charity from non-profit health care organizations.
 At this time, these insurance and charity systems are flawed and often difficult to access by a large part of the population.
 In our surveys of more than 4,000 people in the Houston area, about 40% did not have access to health care through insurance or charity.
-When they needed care in emergencies, getting care was an adversity that usually resulted in poor care and little or no payment for the physician or hospital provider.
+When they needed care in emergencies, getting care was difficult to arrange and usually resulted in poor care and little or no payment for the physician or hospital provider.
 In these circumstances the Co-operative can at least be a patient advocate to properly guide the patient through the system and its red tape in the least adversarial manner.
-It can also be the vehicle for obtaining group health insurance that is without exclusions for pre-existing conditions, which the cooperative, Patient/Physician Cooperatives (PPC), has been able to get through the Senior Patient Association in a group policies underwritten by Pan American Life Insurance and New Era Life Insurance.
+It can also be the vehicle for obtaining group health insurance that is without exclusions for preexisting conditions, which the cooperative, Patient/Physician Cooperatives (PPC), has been able to get through the Senior Patient Association in a group policies underwritten by Pan American Life Insurance, Kemper, and New Era Life Insurance.

 Getting neighbors to work together cooperatively in such areas as primary health care is very difficult in our society.
 The relationships between people are mostly through family, schools, churches, and work.
 The networks of relationships extend through many geographical locations and are seldom within a single neighborhood.
 In some ways the cooperative forces neighborhood relationships, but it is a good way for everyone in the community to mutually benefit.
-We don’t need to look outside for great wisdom or support, the cooperative is neither complicated nor would it be helped by a patron regardless of how well-intentioned.
+We don’t need to look outside for great wisdom or support, the cooperative is neither complicated nor would it be helped by a patron regardless of how well the intentions.
 The little that each of us would do for one another exceeds what could be done by any patron.
 Noam Chomsky said, “It’s only if we all do something a different way that we’ll all benefit a lot more.
 The costs to you – an individual – to work to create the possibilities to do things together can be severe.
 It’s only if lots of people begin to do it, and do it seriously, that you get real benefits.”